h369kr/Basic-Java-WebProject/README.md

 I created this basic project just to get myself familier with SERVLETS, JSP and project building.
 It conatains :
-          Login Page
+          Login Page,
-          Todo list (You can update and delete from) Logout function
+          Todo list (You can update and delete from), Logout function